 2. It contributes to a dewy look.

-This extra moisture gives your face a fresh, dewy glow.
-Hyaluronic acid is so effective at pulling moisture to the top layer of the epidermis that you don't need much to see results.
+This extra hydration gives your face a fresh, dewy glow.
+Hyaluronic acid is so effective at pulling water to the top layer of the epidermis, you don't need much to see results.

 3. It has a soothing effect.

 When used in the right concentrations and conditions, hyaluronic acid is like a drink of water on a hot day — parched skin will feel soothed and comforted.

 4. It helps skin stay resilient and flexible.

 One of the effects of having ultra-hydrated skin with high water content means it bends and flexes more easily, with reinforced resilience.

 Hyaluronic acid is formulated to have precise molecular dimensions that make it penetrate the skin quickly and deeply.